PouryaMansouri/E-Stock-Market/README.md

 ## Additional Notes

-I am using "gunicorn" wsgi server, which not runs on windows.
+I am using "gunicorn" wsgi server, which not runs on windows directly.
 So to run on windows, you need to update the Dockerfile with and remove 'gunicorn' from requirements.txt
 ```
 CMD ["python", "wsgi.py"]